 Press to turn on the Xserve.
 Press for approximately 5 seconds to force the Xserve to shut down if all other shutdown methods fail.
+The light is bright white when the Xserve is on and not in sleep mode.
+When the Xserve is in sleep mode, the light pulses.

-Enclosure lock and lock status light
+Enclosure lock and status light